MarkBiesheuvel/cryptopals/README.md

 # The Cryptopals Crypto Challenges

 The [cryptopals crypto challenges](https://cryptopals.com/) are a collection of exercises that demonstrate attacks on real-world crypto.
-This is my attempt at solving these challanges.
+This is my attempt at solving these challenges.

-Since the challanges share a lot of common functionality, such as byte conversions and operations, all the code is stored in a single module.
-Some challanges require a unique code for oracles and adversaries.
+Since the challenges share a lot of common functionality, such as byte conversions and operations, all the code is stored in a single module.
+Some challenges require a unique code for oracles and adversaries.
 The tests verify whether the adversary achieved their goal.

 To test all the challenges:
 ```sh